roaksoax/maas-docs/en/installconfig-network-ssl.md

 sudo systemctl restart maas-regiond
 ```

-Note that currently Apache is employed for redirecting TCP port 80 to 5240.
-This may be removed in future versions of MAAS.
+Note that MAAS binds on port 5240, and you would need configure the web server software to redirect to port 5240.